NeuroTechX/ntx_slack_archive/eegdata.md

  >maybe a bit late of a reply, but most important is not the change in spectral power but the effect on behaviour, see my thoughts on <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4072086/>

+9/29/2017 12:59 PM

+ **dano** :

+ >Amazing blog post about denoising audio with RNNs.
+Wonder if it would work with EEG